LiBookSearchEngine/LiBook/README.md

 - Indexer: Indexes the books into our inverted index structure, located in hazelcast.
 - QueryEngine: Offers an API for users to be able to query our inverted index.
 - UserService: Handles users' accounts in MongoDB, and session tokens through a distributed hazelcast datamart.
-- UsersBookProcessor: Processes the books uploaded by users and sends them to the cleaner.
+- UserBookProcessor: Processes the books uploaded by users and sends them to the cleaner.
 - ApiGateway: Serves as an API gateway to connect all the public APIs of the final application as a single to the user.

 <br>